oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 * the section name in lower case with all spaces replaced with hyphens.

 When using pandoc to create a TOC (as described below), all of the TOC entries are automatically created using this format so that the TOC is a collection of links to the document's sections.
-We've noticed that pandoc's TOC creation doesn't always correctly handle heading that contain characters like ampersands (&) and forward and back slashes, so a quality control check of the links it produces is worthwhile.
+We've noticed that pandoc's TOC creation doesn't always correctly handle headings that contain characters like ampersands (&) and forward and back slashes, so a quality control check of the links it produces is important.

 ## D.4 Images